RoopeNiemi/tsoha19-projekti/Documentation/Userstories.md

    As an authenticated user I can edit my comments

    As an authenticated user I can delete discussions I have started

+   As an admin user I can delete any discussion

+   As an admin user I can delete any message

+   As an admin user I can view a list of all the users

+   As an admin user I can delete any user